Gift-Ojeabulu/Gift-Ojeabulu/README.md

 ### Hi there 👋

 My Name is Gift Ojeabulu.
-A Data Scientist, Occasional Speaker, Podcaster and Writer.
+A Data Scientist, Public Speaker, Podcast Host and Writer.

  Languages: Python, SQL, JavaScipt.

-- 👯I’m looking to collaborate on open source ML projects, Writing books in Data science, Machine learning, MLOps
+- 👯I’m looking to collaborate on open source ML projects, Writing books in Data science, Machine learning and MLOps.
 - �Outside work, I'm a Community Advocate who is passionate about democratizing data knowledge to everyone and constantly providing guidance to enthusiast on how to navigate and transition in the data science space.